-- Its current capacity should be at least equal to the current capacity of the motor wiring. - The protective earthing wire should have the standard yellow/green insulation. - Its voltage rating should correspond to the supply voltage of the motor winding as indicated in the specification (see Table 2-1).
+- Its current capacity should be at least equal to that used for the motor wiring. - The protective earthing wire should have the standard yellow/green insulation. - Its voltage rating should correspond to that as specified for the motor winding voltage.